 How to sharpen

-・There are various whetstones such as rough, intermediate, and finishing whetstones, but intermediate ones are good enough for every day use.
+There are various whetstones such as rough, intermediate, or finishing, but intermediate stones are good enough for every day use.

 ↓